upenn-libraries/htr2hpc/README_UPenn.md

 ## Slurm QOS and partitions

+**Quality of Service:** From the Slurm documentation (https://slurm.schedmd.com/qos.html), quality of service:

+> will affect the job in three key ways: scheduling priority, preemption, and resource limits.

 **Partition:** A Slurm cluster consists of nodes grouped under partitions.
 From the Slurm Quick Start guide (https://slurm.schedmd.com/quickstart.html):

 > The partitions can be considered job queues, each of which has an assortment of constraints such as job size limit, job time limit, users permitted to use it, etc.

 The `sinfo` command shows summary information about cluster partitions and nodes.
 The `squeue` command shows detailed information about jobs, the partitions and nodes they are running on.

 ## HPC GPC2 and Slurm